 So, Tech-enhanced Life and Dr Caro have signed up to provide an initial training and coaching program for a limited number of new circle leader teams, and then to provide on-going support as the new circles develop.

 From our experience to date, we have found that a great deal of the power of this initiative comes from the active engagement of the explorers themselves, especially in the form of peer-peer interactions.
 And we are building that concept into the training program too.

 We are going to be doing circle leader training in small "cohorts".
 We plan to accept a small group of new circle leaders into a cohort, and then train them together and help them all get their circles started at the same time.
 We expect there will be great opportunities for sharing of insights between members of a cohort, and that this approach will go a long way to making the whole process of starting a new explorer circle easier and more rewarding.

-We plan to run our first circle leader cohort during Q1 2019, and we are accepting applications now to be part of that cohort.
+We are running our first circle leader cohort during Q1 2019.
+We are now accepting applications to be part of the next cohort.

 How Longevity Explorer Circles Work

 There are two components to the operation of a Longevity Explorer circle.
 One, the regular monthly Club meeting, is essential.
 The other, Sponsored Explorations, is optional.

 The core activity of every Longevity Explorer circle is a monthly, face-to-face Club Meeting.
 Circles typically have about 10 of these a year, with breaks over the summer and during the year-end holiday season.
 The club meetings involve a group interaction at a time and place of convenience to members.
 We have found 90 minutes is a good duration for these meetings.

 The fundamental purpose of the Club meetings is for the members to engage in face-to face interactions in which they explore topics of interest to them, and to other circles in the explorer community.
 The Club meetings are run solely for the benefit of the members.